 Depth Code Information

 Depth Code Screens

-If it is not possible to take a depth reading, a depth code is displayed as detailed.
+If it is not possible to take a depth reading, a depth code screen is displayed.
+Refer to "3.3.3 The Depth Estimation Screens": "Depth out of range" and "Signal out of range".